MATIFIREofficiel/SurvivorNext/README.md

 1. Clone the repository to your local machine.

 ## Usage
-Launch the application running the following command inside 'Survivor' folder: `npx expo start`
+Launch the application running the following command inside 'Survivor' folder:
+`npm update ;
+npm upgrade ;
+npm install ;
+npm fund ;
+npx expo start`

 ## Contributors
 The following individuals have contributed to this project: